 |---|

-All channels use the same processing logic (ticketing, routing, automation), but differences exist in terms of interaction, response time, and configuration.
+All channels use the same processing logic (ticketing, routing, automation) but differ in terms of interaction, response time, and configuration.

-Regardless of the channel, the workflow follows the same principle:
+Regardless of the channel, the process follows the same principle:

 - Enneo creates or updates a ticket

-- Routing decides on the target team or operator
+- Routing decides on target team or processor

-- Processing is done manually or by AI agents
+- Processing takes place manually or by AI agents

-With this, the technical foundation of all channels is identical, and configurations can be made uniformly across channels.
+Thus, the technical basis of all channels is identical, and configurations can be done uniformly across channels.

-The operation of a channel typically considers the following aspects:
+The operation of a channel usually requires consideration of the following aspects:

 - Permissions and routing rules